 Additionally, the secondary legislation (Communiqué No. 2021/3), which provides details on the process and procedure related to application of the de minimis principle, came into force on March 16, 2021.
-Furthermore, the Board enacted secondary legislation through the Communiqué on the Commitments to be Offered in Preliminary Inquiries and Investigations Concerning Agreements, Concerted Practices and Decisions Restricting Competition and Abuse of Dominant Position (Communiqué No. 2021/2), published on March 16, 2021 alongside the Regulation on the Settlement Procedure Applicable in Investigations on Agreements, Concerted Practices and Decisions Restricting Competition and Abuses of Dominant Position published on July 15, 2021.
+Furthermore, the Board enacted secondary legislation through the

-Furthermore, with the new amendment introduced by Communiqué No. 2021/4 on the Amendments to the Block Exemption Communiqué on Vertical Agreements ("Communiqué
+Communiqué on the Commitments to be Offered in Preliminary Inquiries and Investigations Concerning Agreements, Concerted Practices and Decisions Restricting Competition and Abuse of Dominant Position (Communiqué No. 2021/2), published on March 16, 2021 alongside the Regulation on the Settlement Procedure Applicable in Investigations on Agreements, Concerted Practices and Decisions Restricting Competition and Abuses of Dominant Position, published on July 15, 2021.

-No. 2021/4"), promulgated in the Official Gazette No. 31650 dated November 5, 2021, the threshold regarding the supplier's market share(s) in contract goods market(s) has now been lowered to 30%.
-Pursuant to Communiqué No. 2021/4, a six-month transition period will be implemented to ensure compliance with the new market share threshold, which would prevent the application of Article 4 of Law No. 4054 to vertical restraints that currently benefit from the block exemption based on the 40% market share threshold; these will continue to be exempted until May 5, 2022, after which the parties may need to modify the agreement to comply with the new regulation.
+Furthermore, with the new amendment introduced by Communiqué No. 2021/4 on the Amendments to the Block Exemption Communiqué on Vertical Agreements ("Communiqué No. 2021/4"), promulgated in the Official Gazette No. 31650, dated November 5, 2021, the threshold regarding the supplier's market share(s) in contract goods market(s) has now been lowered to 30%.
+Pursuant to Communiqué No. 2021/4, a six-month transition period was implemented to ensure compliance with the new market share threshold, which would prevent the application of Article 4 of Law No. 4054 to vertical restraints.
 Accordingly, only agreements of undertakings that have market shares below 30% in the relevant product markets qualify for the block exemption under Block Exemption Communiqué No. 2002/2 on Vertical Agreements ("Communiqué No. 2002/2").
 Thus, where the relevant market shares of the undertakings in question exceed the 30% threshold, the agreement automatically falls outside the scope of the block exemption rules.
 In such a case, the relevant suppliers may not impose any kind of direct or indirect vertical restraint on buyers with respect to the goods or services covered by the agreements, unless an "individual exemption" is granted by decision of the Board.